quentinDupont/odoo-addons-hr-incubator/hr_cae_recruitment/readme/DESCRIPTION.rst

-This module is a glue module installed if the following modules are installed:
+This module depends on this two modules :

 * ``hr_cae`` (same repository)
 * ``hr_recruitment`` (OCA repository)